- UW Shuttles Home

 NightRide is a service for the UW community, and serves about 200 passengers a night.
 In order to get as many people as possible to their destinations safely, and quickly, we have to stay inside the zones.
 We are happy to take you to any Metro, Community Transit or Sound Transit stop that can get you to your home.
 If you live outside the zone, consider having a friend meet you at a location and drive you home.

-I live in Radford Court and need to get home after a lab.
-Does the NightRide go there?
+I live in Radford Court.
+Does NightRide go there?

 Radford Court is more than one mile away from the center of campus, and is outside of the NightRide zone.
 NightRide can drop you off at a Metro stop or other alternative.
-Some Metro routes that go to stops near Radford Court have pick-ups on campus along Stevens Way.
+Some Metro routes that go to stops near Radford Court have stop locations through campus.
 For information on routes and times, check out King County Metro’s trip planner.

 Can I get a ride from the Bothell or Tacoma campuses?